 Why You Can't Sleep After Quitting Smoking (and What Actually Helps)

-Trouble sleeping is one of the most common withdrawal symptoms, and it surprises almost everyone.
-Understand why it happens, how long it usually lasts, and what to do tonight.
+Disrupted sleep is one of the most common nicotine withdrawal symptoms, and one of the least talked-about.
+Understand why it happens, how long it lasts, and what to change tonight.

 Why You Can't Sleep After Quitting Smoking (and What Actually Helps)